robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 B.  Next, click on **Add Cloud API**.

-C.  C.	Complete your Cloud API details in the dialogue box, and click **Create**.
+C.  Complete your Cloud API details in the dialogue box, and click **Create**.
 For the purpose of this developer kit you can enter dummy details just to test the functionality.

 D.  Confirm that the API link you’ve just added appears in the **Product Cloud APIs** section of the **Provisioning** page.